Observation processes for continuous measurements

 The general pattern

-All measurement observation processes follow the same pattern:
+All measurement observation processes follow the same two-layer structure as the count observation model:

 Comparison with count observations